BelmY/wikiSDoR/Customizing-OpenWebRX-for-your-station.md

 ![](https://raw.githubusercontent.com/simonyiszk/openwebrx/master/htdocs/gfx/openwebrx-avatar.png)

 ## "Web GUI configuration" settings in config_webrx.py
 They are quite self explanatory.
-Do not forget to remove the first line from photo_desc ("You can add your own background photo and receiver information.<br />")
+Do not forget to remove the first line from photo_desc:
+`You can add your own background photo and receiver information.<br />`